yuzehh/VI-Map/README.md

 ## General Dataset for Research on Infrastrucutre-Assisted Autonomous Driving

 This repository currently contains a limited number of data samples for quick demos and artifact evaluation.
 However, it's essential to note that VI-Map is evaluated on a vast dataset sourced from both the CARLA simulator and real-world scenarios.
-To contribute to the community, we are delighted to release the entire dataset collected from the CARLA simulator through [this link (Google Drive)](https://hkustconnect-my.sharepoint.com/:f:/g/personal/lmaag_connect_ust_hk/EqB3QrnNG5FMpGzENQq_hBMBSaCQiZXP7yGCVlBHIGuSVA?e=UaSQCC).
+To contribute to the community, we are delighted to release the entire dataset collected from the CARLA simulator through [this link (Google Drive)](https://drive.google.com/file/d/1xwg10Ueju2GhR2QSmSOABKSzGI0vIuxd/view?usp=sharing).

 This dataset is general as it comprises sensor data(e.g., 3D LiDAR point clouds) and poses from both the roadside infrastructure and vehicle end.
 Its applicability is not limited to the VI-Map project alone, but to other research related to infrastructure-assisted autonomous driving.

 ## Genreal Code for Collecting Data in CARLA Simulator for Research on (Infrastrucutre-Assisted) Autonomous Driving
 As cooperative perception between vehicle and infrastructure (V2I) or vehicle and vehicle (V2V) become emerging research areas, acquiring relevant data for research purposes can be challenging.
 In addition to sharing the dataset mentioned above, we are pleased to release the code used to collect data within the CARLA simulator.
-You can access the code through this repository: [repository link].
+You can access the code through this repository: https://github.com/yuzehh/CARLA-Dataset-Creation.git.

 This repository contains code that enables the placement of any pose, type, and number of sensors at arbitrary locations (roadside infrastructure or vehicles) in CARLA.
 Furthermore, it allows for generating varying traffic flows, ranging from light to heavy, while efficiently recording and storing sensor data.
 We believe this resource can benefit the broader research community and foster advancements in cooperative perception research.
 <!-- Although has official docs  -->